cthae/test/site/content/_index.md

 image: /img/home-jumbotron.jpg
 blurb:
     heading: "What?"
-    text: "<a href='/'>test</a> I find elegant solutions to complex problems.
+    text: "I find elegant solutions to complex problems.
 Whether in the realm of analytics tracking and reporting or in the realm of team leading, documentation and setting up proper business processes."
 blurb:
 blurb2:
     heading: "How?"
-    text: "Using best practices under a thick layer of common sense, sprinkled with generous professional communities support such as Measure, Liberta IRC or Stack Overflow"
+    text: "Using best practices under a thick layer of common sense, sprinkled with generous professional communities support such as Measure, Liberta IRC or Stack Overflow</p><a href='/'>test</a>"
 ---